jarari/FO4FasterhdtSMP/docs/physics-xml-guide.en.md

 - XML summaries are cached and reloaded when the file timestamp changes.
 - Bodies are matched from skin bones on matched geometry.
 If XML has mesh descriptors, all skin bones from matched geometry can be considered.
-- The runtime skips suspicious skin instances, missing CPU vertex/index buffers, invalid triangle indices, unresolved bones, and duplicate/self/kinematic-only constraints.
+- The runtime skips suspicious skin instances, missing CPU vertex/index buffers, invalid triangle indices, unresolved bones, duplicate constraints, and self constraints.
+- Armor builds apply the actor Havok reference pose during skeleton merge/body setup when a trusted actor skeleton is available, then restore the actor pose before final commit.
+- Successful armor builds store merge-parent metadata from the freshly observed plugin-owned cloned nodes.
+Rebuilds use that metadata to place armor-owned XML bones under the intended actor parent when the source hierarchy is ambiguous.
+- After a successful armor build, plugin-owned cloned armor nodes are reset to their stored merge local pose and their Bullet bodies are reread from NiNode transforms.
+This reset is implementation behavior; XML authors should still provide a stable kinematic root and sane initial local transforms.
 - Bone transforms are reset/read for several frames after rebuilds to avoid exploding from stale poses.
-- Loading screens suspend physics and reset bodies to current node poses on resume.
+- Loading screens suspend physics and rebuild/resume tracked armor records after loading finishes.
+- NPCs outside the active actor range are soft-suspended.
+Fresh out-of-range armor builds are reset to their stored reference merge pose before the runtime is immediately removed from Bullet; there is no one-frame settle simulation.
 - LooksMenu suspends active prototype states and reloads armor records after customization closes.
 - If `<disable1stPersonViewPhysics>` is true, first-person player physics is skipped/suspended.
 - If `<disableSMPHairWhenWigEquipped>` is true, hair-domain mesh bodies are disabled while hair biped slots are occupied.